ambrosus/ambrosus-bridge/manual-deploy.md

 If any pop-ups occur, select "ok" or type "y".

-During instalation you will be prompted to enter your ambrosus and ethereum private keys and token issued by bridge developers.
+During installation you will be prompted to enter your ambrosus and ethereum private keys and token issued by bridge developers.

+Also you can pass `STAGE` env variable to run the relay on `dev`, `test` or `prod` environment. `prod` is set by default.